civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** Subparagraph 424(2)(a)(i) of the Act is replaced by the following:

-    the name of the depositor in whose name the deposit is held, **as well as their date of birth and Social Insurance Number, if they are a natural person**,
+    the name of the depositor in whose name the deposit is held, as well as their date of birth and Social Insurance Number, if they are a natural person,

   **(5)** Subparagraph 424(2)(b)(i) of the Act is replaced by the following:

-    the name of the person to whom or at whose request the instrument was issued, certified or accepted, **as well as their date of birth and Social Insurance Number, if they are a natural person**,
+    the name of the person to whom or at whose request the instrument was issued, certified or accepted, as well as their date of birth and Social Insurance Number, if they are a natural person,

   **(6)** Subsection 424(2.1) of the Act is replaced by the following: